at-sultan/spotify-clone/README.md

 # spotify-clone
-this is a frontend spotify clone using html and css.
+this is a frontend spotify clone using html & css.